How to react when your colleague is burning out

 If you want to try tapping into your creative side as a solution, you could suggest that you and your colleague set up a creative-writing group or join an art class.

 Use your inside knowledge

-Colleagues can be especially helpful in supporting those with burnout because they know the organisation and what is feasible.
-If you are going to help a coworker address overload by suggesting they take more breaks, do less overtime and try to create a better work-life balance, you will know the chances of this realistically being a solution within your company.
+Colleagues can be especially helpful in supporting those with burnout because they know the organization and what is feasible.
+If you are going to help a coworker address overload by suggesting they take more breaks, do less overtime, and try to create a better work-life balance, you will know the chances of this realistically being a solution within your company.

-The same goes for seeking a resolution of the problem at an organisational level by going to HR or the union.
-Again, you can discuss this with your colleague and decide how feasible it will be, and offer your back-up if necessary.
+The same goes for seeking a resolution of the problem at an organizational level by going to HR or the union.
+Again, you can discuss this with your colleague and decide how feasible it will be, and offer your backup if necessary.

 Why everyone benefits

 Burnout serves no one: it is bad for the individual, the company, society, and the economy.
 By offering support to a colleague to get through a tough time, you’re not just helping them.
 Your kindness and consideration could have a positive effect on a much broader range of people, including yourself.

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!

 How to survive when your company is acquired